donaanacounty/multivalueFormControl/README.md

 - First, it only works with text fields.
 No date pickers, or other alfresco controls.
 Also there is no content validation, so if you use it for d:int, it will happily attempt to submit.
 I don't know how it will behave.
 - Second, I have done no testing with error handling.
 So, if you put this on a mandatory field and submit empty I don't know what happens.
 If you put it on an int, and type text, I don't know what happens.
 - Finally, because this is only a form template, and (aside from the FTL parts) runs on the client browser, commas are used for divisions between values on submission.
 You don't see them but they are applied automatically to the hidden form field.
 This means that you cannot have commas in your data.
 There may be a way around that by encoding the data before submission, but so far I haven't found it so instead I don't allow the user to type commas.
+I use JS event handlers on all the form fields to intercept key strokes and stop all commas.
+This seemed a better solution than allowing the typing of commas and stripping them out behind the users back.

 Usage is easy.
 First you have to install the amp into your share.war.
 Second define some property to allow multi values:</p>